yaml/yaml-spec/spec/community.md

   This is currently the most active space to engage with the YAML community in real time.
   Matrix provides a chat-room environment that feels very much like Slack.
-  Matrix is Open Source, federated and end-to-end encrypted.
+  Matrix is open source, federated and end-to-end encrypted.

 * IRC